 Safety of Buick Vehicles

 Buick takes safety seriously and provides good safety equipment in their vehicles.
 These features are common in the luxury car world, but for the prices of Buicks, they are above average.
 Buicks come equipped with driver and passenger front and side airbags, rear head, body and side airbags, ABS and braking assistance, traction and stability control, daytime running lights, child safety locks, and integrated turn signal mirrors.

 Damage Susceptibility Of Buick

 Buicks have a good record for reliability.
 They are expected to run without problems for a long time.
-They enjoy an above average reliability in their segment.
+They enjoy above-average reliability in their segment.

 Likelihood of Theft